 Customer Experience (CX)

 When preparing for product design (new product, improvement, iteration, ongoing development and so on), it is important to focus on the totality of the user journey in its widest possible way at all times.
-The probability that user come into contact with your product without previously touching your brand elsewhere is not as high as one may think.
+The probability that user come into contact with your product without previously touching your brand elsewhere is not as low as one may think.
 And because of this, one should stress about designing every possible touchpoint or route where a user can or will come into contact with your brand.
 This is a guideline, not an armour rule, the touchpoints can span or go by discovery, awareness, references, engagement and objective within a users context.

 To design or uncover such a strategy, there aren’t many profiles within an organisation with such a skill set.
 Yes, there are but with distributed knowledge across multiple departments even floors.
 But one profile or one team possess it all, which can be considered as user experience strategist, that works with users and totality of the customer experience (user journey).
 To design a robust and agile product one needs to consider all possible touchpoints a user can come into contact with.

 In other words, before you design a product, make sure to have someone around who wants it.